The Quiet Rise of Eco-Lodges as Travel Destinations: Nature’s Answer to the Hyatt

 Eco-lodges are a haven for sustainability lovers, especially those who are keen on making composting a part of their daily life.
 But, let’s be honest, the first time you’re handed a compost bin at an eco-lodge, you might feel more panic than pride.
 You’ve heard all the buzz about composting.
 It’s the cool thing to do—environmentally friendly, reduces waste, helps the planet, and all that good stuff.
 But will your composting skills actually bloom during your stay?

 For most of us, the reality is that we’re just learning the ropes of composting.
 At home, it might be a struggle to even keep the right items in the bin without throwing in the occasional banana peel that definitely wasn’t supposed to go in.
 Now, at the eco-lodge, you’re expected to compost like a pro.
-You’ll get a book and some helpful hints, but let’s face it: you might still question whether that half-eaten granola bar wrapper should go in the compost or the recycling.
+You’ll get a guide and some helpful hints, but let’s face it: you might still question whether that half-eaten granola bar wrapper should go in the compost or the recycling.

 Eco-Lodges: Proof That Even a Mosquito Would Rather Bunk in a Luxurious Yurt